Niagara Escarpment AVA

 The boundary area runs in a narrow 28 mi Niagara escarpment landscape which is part of a free-draining limestone ridge that also stretches around Lake Ontario and the Canadian province it was named after.
 It stretches from the village of Johnson Creek traveling west through the towns of Gasport and Lockport, and ending at the Niagara River at Lewiston.
 The 18000 acre wine region is less developed with more available land than the 70 or so Niagara Peninsula wineries on the Canadian side of the Niagara River, but shares the same terroir.
 Wines range from traditional grape varieties such as Merlot, Cabernet Franc, Cabernet Sauvignon.
 Chardonnay and Riesling to fruit wines.
-The hardiness zones are 6a and 6b.
+The USDA plant hardiness zones range from 6b to 7a.

 History

 The oldest winery in the region dates to the 19th century (no longer in business), but the region's growth began in the late 1990s with the opening of the first new winery.
 There are now 11 wineries cultivating approximately 400 acre of vineyards on the Niagara Wine Trail.